computational-imaging/AcousticNLOS/README.md

 ```
 Or, replace 'all' with the particular scene you wish to reconstruct.

-Then, calculate PSF for deconvolution by running
+After running the 'psf' scene, you can calculate fit the PSF for deconvolution by running
 ```sh
 $ python3 FitGaussianPSF.py
 ```